sahilsingh2002/Chess-Project/README.md

 To install and run this game, you will need to follow these steps:

-Clone this repository to your local machine by running the command git clone https://github.com/your-username/pygame-chess-game in your terminal.
+Clone this repository to your local machine by running the command git clone https://github.com/sahilsingh2002/Chess-Project.git in your terminal.
-Install the Pygame library by running the command pip install pygame.
+Install the Pygame library by running the command **pip install pygame**.
-Navigate to the pygame-chess-game directory on your local machine.
+Navigate to the **src** directory on your local machine.
-Run the command python main.py to start the game.
+Run the command python **main.py** to start the game.

 # How to Play